 Which brings me to a school reform effort centered on numbers.
 Much has already been written on the U.S. obsession with standardized test scores.
-Ditto for the recent passion for value-added measures.
-I turn now to policymakers who gather, digest, and use a vast array of numbers to reshape teaching practices.
+Ditto for a recent passion for value-added measures.
+Turn now to those policymakers who gather, digest, and use a vast array of numbers in order to reshape teaching practices.

-An earlier incarnation appeared four decades ago.
+An earlier incarnation of data-driven instruction appeared a half-century ago.
 Responding to criticism of failing U.S. schools, policymakers established “competency tests” that students had to pass to graduate high school.
 These tests measured what students learned from the curriculum.
 Policymakers believed that when results were fed back to principals and teachers, they would realign lessons.
 Hence, “measurement-driven” instruction..

 Both subjective and objective, such micro- decisions were both practice- and data-driven.
-Teachers’ informal assessments of students gathered information directly and would lead to altered lessons.
+Teachers’ informal assessments of students would lead to altered lessons.
 Analysis of annual test results that showed patterns in student errors helped teachers figure out better sequencing of content and different ways to teach particular topics.

-In the 1990s and, especially after No Child Left Behind became law, the electronic gathering of data, disaggregating information by groups and individuals, and then applying lessons learned from the analysis to teaching became a top priority.
+In the 1990s and, especially after No Child Left Behind became law in 2001, the electronic gathering of data, disaggregating information by groups and individuals, and then applying lessons learned from the analysis to teaching became a top priority.
 Why?
 Because stigma and high-stakes consequences (e.g., state-inflicted penalties) occurred from public reporting of low test scores and inadequate school performance that could lead to a school’s closure.

 Now, principals and teachers are awash in data.